appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2018-09-24-working-with-decision.md

 **- The tabs `Data log` for the Decision Node will display list the data that entered the Decision Node.
 - The tab `Transaction File` will display you the INPUT file available in the GET node.**

-Following the above process you can successfully implement Decision for a Process Flow.
+Following the above process you can successfully implement Decision for a processflow.

 ## Business Specific Scenarios for Decision: